frioux/blog/content/posts/email-threading-for-professionals.md

 This implies that some software can simply set a stable subject and assume that users will get properly threaded email.
-I had not noticed this till recently because I simply filtered all of the email sent by FobBugz to trash.
+I had not noticed this till recently because I simply filtered all of the email sent by FogBugz to trash.
 I have lately gotten better at handling my fulminating inbox and decided to make my life harder and turn on the firehose of issues.